HANDS-ON SCIENCE PROGRAM AT INDIAN HILLS ELEMENTARY IN SLC

 2. STEAM Fair Judge:

-Adult judges are need to speak with students about their projects and assign a score to 10-20 projects based on a scoring rubric.
+60 adult judges are need to speak with 4th-6th grade students about their projects and assign a score to 10-20 projects based on a scoring rubric.

 3. Green Team:

-A Community Representative is needed to participate in the Green Team to help create, support, promote, and complete the sustainability initiative action plan.
+Community Representatives are needed to participate in the Green Team to help create, support, promote, and complete the sustainability initiative action plan developed by the students.

 How do you sign up to volunteer with the Hands-On Science Program?